cite-architecture/citedx/README.md

 ## Validating and contributing your own libraries

-The `validator` directory includes a scala build file and short script to validate all files in the `libraries` directory with file names ending in `.cex`.
+The `validator` directory includes a scala build file and short script to validate all files in a given directory with file names ending in `.cex`.
 You must have scala and sbt installed to run it as follows:

 1.  within the `validator` directory, start an sbt console session: `sbt console`
-2. load and run the script:  `:load validate.sc`
+2.  load and run the script:  `:load validate.sc`.
+This defines a function named `validate`.

-You can test your own `.cex` files by dropping them in the libraries directory and running the script.
+3.  call the function with a directory name (e.g., `validate("mylibrary")`) or omit a directory name to validate the repository's `libraries`directory by  default:  `validate()`.

 We encourage you to submit any valid libraries by means of pull-requests to this GitHub repository.